-These Asian inspired turkey lettuce wraps are infused with a sticky, sweet, savory and slightly spicy orange sauce making them an irresistibly easy and tasty meal.
+These turkey lettuce wraps are infused with a sticky, sweet, savory and slightly spicy orange sauce.
+They’re an irresistibly easy and tasty meal.

 Want to save this recipe?